- Aids, Equipment, Wheelchairs

 Over the last 32 years there have been significant improvements, both medically and with technology, that have tremendous benefits for people who sustain a spinal injury.
 I’m determined to maintain the independence of the disabled and that they continue to be the primary source for anything that will affect them, especially the spinal injured.
 It’s crucial that well intentioned able bodied people do not make decisions on behalf of the disabled without their input.
 I look forward to a cure for spinal injuries in the near future and further technology developments and discoveries that will benefit the disabled.
 I feel the opportunities for the spinal injured will especially focus on education and employment which are so important to one’s quality of life and self esteem.

-Brad will use his corporate knowledge and experience to strongly advocate for people with spinal cord injury so that they too can gain the independence and quality of life that others enjoy.
+I bring to the boardroom a diverse skill set that will help guide the organisation through a period of substantial change in how NFP’s deliver programs and services to their clients and to strongly advocate for people with spinal cord injury so that they too can gain the independence and quality of life that others enjoy.

 Dr Edward Watts – Director*

 I become a quadriplegic (C5) at 16 years of age.
 I live with my wife Susan in Ryde, and work as a Senior Lecturer in the Applied Finance and Actuarial Studies department at Macquarie University.
 I have an interest in government policy and services which impact on the capacity of people with disabilities to have fulfilling lives.
 Further, I am very interested in technology and how it can be used to increase the independence of people with disabilities.
 I believe that SCIA has a vital role in assisting members to lead productive lives, and that the governance of SCIA is important to the organisation in fulfilling its role.